moggieuk/Happy-Hare/README.md

     mmu_calibration_clog_length = 19.3
 ```

 Any of the displayed config settings can be modified.
-E.g.
+For example, to update the distance from extruder entrance (homing postion) to nozzle.

   > MMU_TEST_CONFIG toolhead_extruder_to_nozzle=45

-Will update the distance from extruder entrance (homing postion) to nozzle.
-The change is designed for testing was will not be persistent.
-Once you find your tuned settings be sure to update `mmu_parameters.cfg`
+> **Note** When you make a change with `MMU_TEST_CONFIG` it will not be persistent and is only effective until the next restart.
+Therefore once you find your tuned settings be sure to update `mmu_parameters.cfg`

 </details>